opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 We highlighted some hot functions that show up when performing vector search using Faiss, and how Intel AVX-512 accelerator provides a significant performance boost to OpenSearch by optimizing them.

-Our experiments showed a performance boost to throughput of up to 15% for indexing and up to 18% for vector search in OpenSearch, when compared to previous generation AVX2 accelerators.
-Gains are seen across multiple vector dimensions and vector space types, and also improves query latencies by up to 12%.
+Our experiments showed a performance boost to throughput of up to 15% for indexing and up to 13% for vector search in OpenSearch, when compared to previous generation AVX2 accelerators.
+Gains are seen across multiple vector dimensions and vector space types, and also improves query latencies 10% on average.
 These accelerators are present on Intel instances in most cloud environments including AWS, and can be used seamlessly with OpenSearch.

 To get the most out of your OpenSearch cluster in AWS, consider using the Intel [C7i, M7i, R7i instances](https://aws.amazon.com/ec2/instance-types/) which contain the latest AVX-512 accelerators making them a great choice for vector search workloads.